-The design of the assessment of reading, mathematics and science, and the implementation of the present survey, within the framework established by the PGB, is the responsibility of an international consortium led by the Australian Council for Educational Research (ACER).
-Other partners in this consortium include cApStAn Linguistic Quality Control and the Department of Experimental and Theoretical Pedagogy at the University of Liège (SPe) in Belgium, the Deutsches Institut fuer Pädagogische Forschung (DIPF) in Germany, the National Institute for Educational Policy Research (NIER) in Japan, and WESTAT in the United States.
+The design of the assessment of mathematics, reading, science, problem solving, financial literacy, and the design and development of questionnaires, as well as the implementation of the present survey, within the framework established by the PISA Governing Board, is the responsibility of an international consortium led by the Australian Council for Educational Research (ACER).
+Other partners or sub-contractors in this consortium include cApStAn Linguistic Quality Control and the Department of Experimental and Theoretical Pedagogy at the University of Liège (SPe) in Belgium, the Deutsches Institut für Pädagogische Forschung (DIPF) in Germany, the National Institute for Educational Policy Research (NIER) in Japan, WESTAT in the United States, the Educational Testing Service (ETS) in the United States, the Institutt for Lærerutdanning og Skoleutvikling (ILS) in Norway, Leibniz - Institute for Science Education (IPN) in Germany, and the TAO Initiative: CRP - Henri Tudor and Université de Luxembourg - EMACS in Luxembourg.

-The questionnaire development of the survey is carried out by a consortium led by the CITO Institute for Educational Measurement in the Netherlands.
-Other partners in this consortium include the Institute for Educational Research at the University of Jyväskylä in Finland, the Direction de l'Évaluation de la Prospective et de la Performance (DEPP) in France, and the University of Twente in the Netherlands.
 The OECD Secretariat has overall managerial responsibility for the programme, monitors its implementation on a day-to-day basis, acts as the secretariat for the PGB, builds consensus among countries and serves as the interlocutor between the PGB and the international consortium charged with implementation.
-The OECD Secretariat is also responsible for the production of the indicators, and the analysis and preparation of the international reports and publications in co-operation with the PISA consortium, in close consultation with member countries both at the policy level (PGB) and at the implementation level (National Project Managers).
+The OECD Secretariat is also responsible for the production of the indicators, and the analysis and preparation of the international reports and publications in co-operation with the international consortium and in close consultation with member countries both at the policy level (PGB) and at the implementation level (National Project Managers).